What does it mean to get your criminal record “sealed?”

 Having your criminal record “sealed” (or “expunged”) is the process of having your criminal record made confidential.
 If your record is sealed, the documents will be hidden from public view, but will not actually be destroyed.

-However, once you get a conviction sealed, you can legally pretend like it never happened.
+However, once you get a conviction sealed, you can deny it ever happened.
 For instance, if you’re filling out a job application, and it asks whether you’ve ever been convicted of a felony, you can legally say no if your felony conviction has been sealed.

 The process of getting your record sealed: